alicelucas/ml-notes/categorical_inputs.md

 #### Regression trees and random forests
 Note that a nice advantage of using regression trees is that it is not needed to convert categorical variables.
 All that is needed is to define a splitting logic at a given node.

+#### Ordinal data

+Imagine that you have a feature that is a number of something, e.g. a number of siblings on the Titanic boat.
+There are two approaches:
+- you could treat the feature as continuous, and in this case see `continuous_inputs.md`.
+- or you could treat the features as categorical, in which case you would encode them for example with one-hot encoding.
+Note however that this would ignore the ordered nature of the variable.